-If you have unilateral hearing loss, you will likely experience something known as the "head shadow" effect.
+If you have single-sided deafness, you will likely experience something known as the "head shadow" effect.
 Due to the way sound waves travel, high-frequency sounds don't "bend" around to the side of the functional ear, meaning a person never hears them.

 "The head essentially acts as a shield, blocking sounds from the poorer hearing ear from reaching the better hearing ear," explained Cleveland Clinic audiologist Sarah Sydlowski, in an online discussion with patients.

 The end result is that speech can sound muffled, because a person can't hear high-frequency sounds like "s" or "f."

 Causes of hearing loss in one ear

 There are a number of potential causes of hearing loss in just one ear, including but not limited to:

 Sometimes a cause can't be identified, or is due to a combination of factors.

 Treatment options for single-sided deafness

 Severe to profound single-sided deafness is often permanent, but sometimes treatable with devices worn on your functioning ear.
 Your audiologist will perform a hearing test, and ask you questions to try and identify the cause of your hearing loss.
 From there, he or she might recommend a CROS, BiCROS, or bone-anchoerd hearing system: